 Never leave anyone, including pets, alone in a closed, parked vehicle.
 The air temperature inside a car rises rapidly during hot weather and can lead to brain damage or death.

-Log onto kanehealth.com/Pages/Heat.aspx for more heat safety information.
+Go to www.kanehealth.com/Pages/Heat.aspx for more heat safety information.